grzegorz914/homebridge-meraki-control/README.md

 ## Info
 1. This plugin control ON/OFF configured WLAN networks in Your organisation (MR devices).
-2. You have possibility hidden all unconfigured networks, this option is available in plugin settings.
+2. You have possibility hidden all `Unconfigured SSIDs` networks, this option is available in plugin settings.
-3. You have possibility hidden networks by configured name, this option is available in plugin settings.
+3. You have possibility hidden `SSIDs networks` by network name, this option is available in plugin settings.
+4. You have possibility expose dashboard `Clients` filtered by (Description in meraki dashboard) and change its policy between `Normal` and `Blocked`.
-4. More comming soon...
+5. More comming soon...

 ## Configuration
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.